tjhelton/pypg/scripts/venv.md

 ## 3. Activate the Virtual Environment

-Once created, activate the virtual environment using the following commands:
+Once created, activate the virtual environment using the following commands: ****** USE THIS ONE WHEN YOU WANT TO RUN A SCRIPT

   ```bash
   source your_venv_name/bin/activate